7 Tips on How To Prevent Pet Theft (Stop Dognapping!)

 Would you be comfortable leaving your child at a public park to run a quick errand?
 The answer is no. What if it is your dog you are leaving behind?
 For some parents, it is a no, while for others it is debatable.

-As a rule, never leave your dog or cat unattended in a public space, because you do not know what will happen to them while you are away, even if it is just for 10 seconds because a thief will strike, and before you know it, your dog will be nowhere to be seen.
+So as a rule of thumb, never leave your dog or cat unattended in a public space, because you do not know what will happen to them while you are away.
+It doesn't matter.
+Even if you are absent for just 10 seconds because a thief will strike, and before you know it, your dog will be nowhere to be seen.

-Always use a harness, collar and leash when walking with your pet in public, and restrain them when going into a coffee shop or grocery store, rather than leaving them at the entrance.
+Always use a harness, collar and leash when walking with your pet in public.
+Also restrain them when going into a coffee shop or grocery store, rather than leaving them at the entrance.

 2. Keep pets behind closed doors

-If you are not around, it is safe to leave your pet behind closed doors.
+If you are not at home, it is safe to leave your pet behind closed doors.
 This assures you of their safety if you are not personally available to supervise their behavior.
-If they must be outdoors when you are away, you can hire a trusted pet sitter to look after your pet while you attend to your emergencies.

 3. Have them micro-chipped

-Having your pet micro-chipped acts as a precautionary measure, to make it easy to locate your pet if they ever get lost.
+Micro-chip your pet to make it easy to locate her if she gets lost.

 4. Spay or neuter your dog

 Sterilizing your pet also makes them less desirable to pet thieves who may steal pets for breeding purposes.
-Pure breeds are at a higher risk of dognapping due to their high demand from backstreet breeders.
-Sterilizing them, therefore, makes them less attracting since they can’t bring forth off-springs.
+Pure breeds are at a higher risk of dognapping because of their high demand from backstreet breeders.
+Sterilizing them, therefore, makes them less attracting since they can’t produce off-springs.

 5. Conduct background checks on pet sitters and groomers before hiring them